 After completing the course the The B.Ed.
 Spl.
 Edu.
-HI Fourth Semester student teacher will be able to-
+HI Fourth Semester student teacher will be

-- Gauge the varying dimensions in respect of CO1-Explain theInformation Communication Technology (ICT) and Applications in Special Education. - Delineate the special roles of ICT Applications. - Acquire Familiarity with Different Modes of Computer-Based Learning. - CO2-Explain the Using Media and Computers - CO3-Explain the Visualizing Technology-Supported Learning Situations
+- able to-Gauge the varying dimensions in respect of CO1-Explain the Information Communication - Delineate the special roles of ICT Applications. - Acquire Familiarity with Different Modes of Computer-Based Learning.